Press Kit

 For Hayes Metropolitan Education Center | Columbus, OH | 2017

+Presentations on subjects related to saxophone, jazz, and career development and entrepreneurship in the arts.
 Jazz at Lincoln Center’s Swing University (virtual) | The Music of Johnny Hodges | NYC | 2024

 University of Michigan (virtual) | The Making of Our Highway | Ann Arbor, MI | 2021